 You can also consider creating and posting videos to YouTube that demonstrate golf techniques or equipment that you sell.
 This can give viewers an inside look at your course and encourage them to check it out in person.

-If you already have social media profiles, you may want to consider using some of the paid options in your golf course marketing plan.
+If you already have social media profiles, you may want to consider using some paid options in your golf course marketing plan.
 Platforms like Facebook and Twitter offer easy, targeted advertising, and have huge potential reaches.

 Although simply having accounts may be enough at first, paid ads are worth experimenting with.
-Run a few as a test, monitor their performance, and see whether or not social media advertisements are an effective method for your golf course.
+Run a few as a test, monitor their performance, and see whether social media advertisements are an effective method for your golf course.

 Although videos take more time to put together than text and images, they can be much more interesting to site visitors.
-There are many different ways you can use video to your advantage, but one of the easiest is by creating videos with course-specific tips.
+There are many ways you can use video to your advantage, but one of the easiest is by creating videos with course-specific tips.

 These don’t need to be in-depth, but they should show potential visitors how to overcome obstacles on your course.
 If they look interesting or challenging enough, that could be enough reason for a viewer to come try it on their own.

 Of course, this is not an exhaustive list of golf course marketing ideas.
 There are many other options out there, but these should be enough to get you thinking about how to market your golf course.